The Exorcism of God: Plot

 In 2003, Father Peter Williams, an American priest serving in Mexico, is called to perform an exorcism on a young woman named Magali Velasquez.
-During the ritual, something goes terribly wrong—Peter appears to lose control, and the demon momentarily overpowers him.
+During the ritual, Peter appears to lose control, and the demon momentarily overpowers him.
 However, the full extent of what transpired is left ambiguous.
 Despite this, Peter continues his priesthood, dedicating himself to charitable work in a small Mexican town.

 Eighteen years later, supernatural disturbances begin to unfold.
 A deadly illness spreads among the town's children, and a young woman named Esperanza, incarcerated in a local prison, begins exhibiting violent signs of demonic possession.
 Peter is called to perform an exorcism, but the encounter unsettles him.
 His past seems to be catching up with him.
-Shortly after, Magali approaches Peter with a shocking revelation—Esperanza is his biological daughter, and she urges him to save her at all costs.
+Shortly after, Magali informs Peter that Esperanza is her biological daughter, and she urges him to save her at all costs.

 Recognizing that he cannot handle the situation alone, Peter seeks assistance from Father Michael Lewis, an experienced exorcist.
-As they prepare to perform the ritual, they discover that the demon’s influence has already spread, possessing multiple inmates inside the prison.
+As they prepare to perform the ritual, they discover that the demon's influence has already spread, possessing multiple inmates inside the prison.
 The priests are overpowered and forced to lock themselves in a room.
 During their desperate attempt to regain control, Father Lewis questions why Peter's prayers seem ineffective and whether he is harboring any sins.
-This leads to a pivotal revelation: Peter confesses that during the failed exorcism eighteen years ago, he was not only possessed but was seduced by the demon inhabiting Magali.
-Under its influence, he engaged in intercourse with her, leading to Esperanza’s birth.
+Peter confesses that during the failed exorcism eighteen years ago, he was not only possessed but was seduced by the demon inhabiting Magali.
+Under its influence, he engaged in intercourse with her, leading to Esperanza's birth.
 The realization shakes Father Lewis, who then admits his own dark secret—he never actually defeated the demon Balban in the past but instead made a deal with it.